 - Engaging campus experience and much more

 Gandhi said, “In my opinion, Bergen has one of the best college experiences and it [Bergen] is way better than many other 4-year institutions.”
-He expects to graduate in Spring 2023.
+He graduated in May 2022.

 Based in Paramus, Bergen Community College (www.bergen.edu), a public two-year coeducational college, enrolls more than 13,000 students at locations in Paramus, the Philip Ciarco Jr. Learning Center in Hackensack and Bergen Community College at the Meadowlands in Lyndhurst.
 The College offers associate degree, certificate and continuing education programs in a variety of fields.
 More students graduate from Bergen than any other community college in the state.